What Is Domestic Violence?

 How to Help Victims of Domestic Violence?

-- Believing your loved one when they share their experience.
+If you know someone who has experienced domestic violence, you can help by:- Believing your loved one when they share their experience.
 Domestic violence often happens behind closed doors, so the person telling you their experience puts their trust in you.
 Take the time to listen and just be there.

 - Ask what your loved one needs.
 Don’t assume they are looking for a solution.
 Sometimes, a domestic violence survivor wants you to listen; sometimes, they want advice, and sometimes they want support.
 Just ask.